gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - How to make Platform instance immutable
 - Consistent API for Architecture and OperatingSystem: either public method on both [os.isWindows(),arch.isAmd64()] or only on internal api.
 - Include ABI in architecture so that the correct prebuilt library can be selected for a tool chain
+- When no Platform architecture/os is defined, assume the current platform architecture/os, not the tool chain default.
+    - This will require detecting the current platform, and supplying the correct tool chain arguments when building.
+    - We can then remove the concept of the "tool chain default" platform, and always explicitly tell the tool chain which platform to build for.

 ## Story: Include all macro definitions in Visual Studio project configuration